Graduate School

 - For Adult and Higher Education (AHE) majors, students complete 45 credits in the major, including 5 internship credits focusing on instructional design, training and development, and/or developmental education.
 Students complete a capstone project that meets the standards for a master’s degree on some applied or professional aspect of education.
 AHE students are required to complete 4 capstone credits as their summative learning experience under the direction of an advisor.
 A thesis is not required for the AHE major.

-Master of Engineering (MENG)
+Master of Engineering (MEng)

 Master of Fine Arts (MFA)

-The Master of Fine Arts is offered in two formats.
 The curriculum at the Corvallis campus provides an appropriate terminal degree for those who wish to teach in creative, performing, and studio arts in higher education.
-The MFA in Creative Writing is a program that helps students define and advance their literary ambitions and develop their skills as artists and teachers.
-Students will be introduced to three broad areas of knowledge within the field of creative writing that they need in order to become successful writers, editors, or teachers.
+This full residency MFA in Creative Writing, held on the Corvallis campus, helps students define and advance their literary ambitions and develop their skills as artists and teachers.
+Over the course of six in-person terms, students will be introduced to three broad areas of knowledge within the field of creative writing that they need in order to become successful writers, editors, or teachers.
 These areas involve writing, reading, and marketing skills within contemporary literary fiction, poetry, and nonfiction.
-The degree requires a minimum of 60 credits comprised of 24 credits in creative writing workshops, 24 credits in literature and/or composition and rhetoric and one course emphasizing literary roots, and 12 credits in thesis and/or writing and conference.
+The degree requires a minimum of 60 credits comprised of 24 credits in creative writing workshops, 24 credits in literature and/or composition and rhetoric and one course emphasizing literary roots, and 12 credits in thesis and writing and conference.
 All MFA candidates are required to complete a thesis, which is to be a sustained piece of imaginative writing of literary merit.
 A final oral examination is required.

 Master of Forestry (MF)